 As we said, Ofgem has stopped talking about the Big 6 when it comes to energy suppliers.
 Instead, they’re referring to “Large” suppliers.
 This is to reflect how the energy market has changed.
-While the Big 6 used to supply nearly 100% of households, this has gone down to around 70%.
+While the Big 6 used to supply nearly 100% of households, this has gone down in recent years.

 That’s right – this is us!
 Created in 2009, OVO was set up to offer competitive prices, sustainable energy, and easy-to-use services.
 Since then, we’ve grown to sign up 5 million members across our brands, developed new tools to help members manage their energy use, and offered new smart home tech, to make homes more green.

 Set up in 2016, Octopus are based in London and have around 1.5 million customers.

 The Big 6 came out of changes in the energy sector in the 1990s.
 Up to this time, there was just one way of getting your gas and electricity – through the services run by the government.